A topic from the subject of Organic Chemistry in Chemistry.

 Properties of Amino Acids

-Amino acids exhibit several key properties, including:
+Amino acids possess several key properties:

 Protein Structure

-• Primary Structure: Linear sequence of amino acids
+• Primary Structure: The linear sequence of amino acids in a polypeptide chain.

 Protein Function

-• Structural Support: Collagen and keratin provide structural integrity
+• Structural Support: Collagen and keratin provide structural integrity to tissues and organs.

-• Enzymes: Catalyze biochemical reactions
+• Enzymes: Catalyze biochemical reactions.

-• Hormones: Regulate physiological processes
+• Hormones: Regulate physiological processes.

-• Immune Defense: Antibodies recognize and neutralize pathogens
+• Immune Defense: Antibodies recognize and neutralize pathogens.

 Experiment: Ninhydrin Test for Amino Acids